Home » Lake Regions » Lake Michigan » 18 Best Lake Michigan Beach Towns: A Local’s Complete Guide (2026)

 Petoskey & Harbor Springs

-Set across from each other on picturesque Little Traverse Bay, these two northern Michigan beach towns are both home to gorgeous waterfront parks and distinct personalities.
-Harbor Springs is a little more upscale, with a smaller downtown filled with art galleries and boutiques.
-Petoskey is an outdoors-lover’s paradise, with endless hiking and biking trails and the popular Petoskey State Park, one of the best places in Michigan to find Petoskey stones right on the beach.
+Set across from each other on picturesque Little Traverse Bay, these two northern Michigan beach towns both have gorgeous waterfront parks and distinct personalities.
+Harbor Springs is a little more upscale, with a small downtown full of art galleries and boutiques.
+Petoskey is an outdoor lover’s paradise, with endless hiking and biking trails and Petoskey State Park, one of the best places in Michigan to find Petoskey stones right on the beach.

 📍 Petoskey & Harbor Springs Quick Facts